S3-working-group/s3-practical-guide/content/src/appendix/example-domain-description.md

 ## Purpose

 **Primary Driver**: The organization's growth is currently hindered by a lack of brand recognition and market penetration, despite having a product that meets the needs of the market.
-This results in lower sales volume and a slower rate of customer acquisition compared to what’s possible, considering we want to sustain our growth and market share in an industry with rapid innovation and high competition.
+This results in lower sales volume and a slower rate of customer acquisition compared to what's possible, considering we want to sustain our growth and market share in an industry with rapid innovation and high competition.

 **Main Requirement:** We need to elevate the company's brand profile and articulate the unique value proposition of our products to the target market, so that potential customers understand why our product is the right choice for them, leading to increased customer engagement and revenue.